 - Ensure the health and safety of employees

-- Comply with EPA (Environmental Protection Agency) and NFPA (National Fire Protection Association) regulations
+- Comply with NFPA (National Fire Protection Association) regulations

 In doing so, it’s important that your dust collector is properly equipped and maintained — whether it’s installed inside or outside of your facility.
-This blog will provide helpful tips for operations and engineering personnel responsible for dust collection safety.
+Learn some helpful tips for operations and engineering personnel responsible for dust collector safety below.

 Some dusts in a specific particle size and concentration with the right ignition source can be explosive.
 When these dusts are put in a pressure vessel (in this case, an industrial dust collector) and all three of those conditions are met, a dangerous situation can be created, in turn putting persons in harm’s way.

 Generally speaking, there are two primary methods used to reduce the risk of injury.
 The first is to have a chemical explosion isolation and suppression system installed.
 The second is by use of explosion venting and passive explosion isolation.

 When determining the right solution for an application, it must be first determined how explosive the dust is.
 To do that, an explosivity test can be done on the dust to be collected.
 This test will give the dust a Kst value and Pmax value.
 These values will tell how explosive the dust is.
 These dusts are divided into three St dust categories.
 St1 dusts range from 1-200 Kst, St2 dusts range from 201-300 Kst and St3 dusts are over 300.

 Once the Kst value is established, an explosion vent supply company will need to determine what type explosion protection equipment is best suited.
 Fike or Boss Products are two examples of companies who can determine what explosion protection equipment is right for a specific application.
 Generally speaking, the type of dust, Kst value and location of the dust collector will be factored in when making this determination.